rondevs/threewp/README.md

+Here's the revised README for the ThreeWP plugin, reflecting the integration of Three.js and its addons via a custom bundle file instead of a CDN:

+---

 # ThreeWP

-**ThreeWP** is a WordPress plugin designed to integrate the Three.js library with Three.js Addons into your WordPress site.
-This plugin allows you to use Three.js for creating custom 3D models, animations, and interactive graphics directly in your WordPress theme or custom JavaScript code.
+**ThreeWP** is a WordPress plugin that integrates the Three.js library and its addons into your WordPress site using a custom bundle file.
+This setup allows you to create and manage custom 3D models, animations, and interactive graphics directly within your WordPress theme or custom JavaScript code.

 ## Features

--   **Integrates Three.js**: Enqueues the Three.js library from a CDN, making it available for your custom scripts.
+-   **Custom Bundle Integration**: Enqueues the Three.js library and essential addons using a custom bundle file, avoiding reliance on a CDN.
--   **Easy Setup**: Simple installation and activation process.
+-   **Easy Setup**: Straightforward installation and activation process.
--   **Custom Integration**: Provides no built-in shortcodes or settings; users add their own Three.js code.
+-   **Custom Integration**: No built-in shortcodes or settings; users add their own Three.js code for full customization.

 ## Installation

 1. **Download the Plugin**:

-    - You can download the plugin zip file from [GitHub Releases](https://github.com/rondevs/threewp/releases).
+    - Download the plugin zip file from [GitHub Releases](https://github.com/rondevs/threewp/releases).

 2. **Upload the Plugin**: